Circle in rhombus

 - Rhombus

-It is given a rhombus with a side length of a = 20 cm.
-Touchpoints of the inscribed circle divided its sides into sections a1 = 13 cm and a2 = 7 cm.
-Calculate the radius r of the circle and the length of the diagonals of the rhombus. - Nonagon
+A rhombus has a side length of a = 20 cm.
+The points where the inscribed circle touches the sides divide each side into segments of length a₁ = 13 cm and a₂ = 7 cm.
+Calculate the radius r of the inscribed circle and the lengths of the diagonals of the rho - Nonagon

 Trapezoid ABCD is composed of five triangles.
 Points E and G divide segment AB in the ratio 2:4:3 (in this order) into three segments.
 Point F is the midpoint of segment AD.
 Triangle AEF is isosceles and right-angled.
 Triangles GBC and CDG are right-angle - General trapezoid